echeran/icu/docs/devsetup/java/maven.md

 ICU4J's codebase is structured as a "multi-module" Maven project.
 In other words, the Maven project is divided into submodules that have dependencies on each other.
-Mutli-module projects are not uncommon in Maven over the several years, yet the support for them by Maven is not complete.
+Multi-module projects are not uncommon in Maven over the several years, yet the support for them by Maven is not complete.

 Commonly-found instructions to use Maven at the command line are usually designed for simple "single-module" Maven projects.
-In such cases, the command names correspond intuitively to their function: `mvn test` for running unit tests, `mvn package` for creating jar files, etc.
+In such cases, the command names correspond intuitively to their function:
+`mvn test` for running unit tests, `mvn package` for creating jar files, etc.
 However, multi-module projects have the tradeoff between time and complexity: running `mvn test` at the root recompiles all the sources even if a module's sources are all unchanged,